 The guidance complements, but does not replace, NICE guidance on school-based interventions on alcohol.
-It will also complement NICE guidance on: personal, social and health education; prevention of cardiovascular disease; antenatal care; and associated guidance on alcohol-use disorders (management and dependence) (for further details, see section 7).
+It will also complement NICE guidance on: personal, social and health education; prevention of cardiovascular disease; antenatal care; and associated guidance on alcohol-use disorders (management and dependence).

 The Programme Development Group (PDG) developed these recommendations on the basis of reviews of the evidence, an economic analysis, expert advice, stakeholder comments and fieldwork.

-Full details of the evidence collated, including fieldwork data and activities and stakeholder comments, are available, along with a list of the stakeholders involved and NICE's supporting process and methods manuals.
+For more information see full details of the evidence collated, including fieldwork data and activities and stakeholder comments, along with a list of the stakeholders involved and NICE's supporting process and methods manuals.